Sruthi-Reddy-B/Sruthi-Reddy-B/README.md

 ---

 ##  Featured Projects
--  **End-to-End Machine Learning Pipeline** â€” From data preprocessing to deployment using Flask.
+-  **End-to-End Machine Learning Pipeline** - From data preprocessing to deployment using Flask
+-  **Industrial-6D-Pose-Estimation-System** - 6D Pose estimation for robotics
 -  **Object detection with pose visualization** - 6D Pose estimation for robotics